‘Protector’ Dad Was Gunned Down While Shielding Ferndale GF From Crazed Ex-Husband, Police Say

 “You were a childhood friend, a protector, a big brother to many,” Chelsey Kirscheman penned on Facebook.
 “You had your ups and downs but you always managed to be there when someone needed you.”

-“Jordan had a bigger than life personality who would help anyone if needed,” his mother Jennifer Cernich wrote in a GoFundMe created to help cover funeral expenses.
+“Jordan had a bigger than life personality who would help anyone if needed,” his mother Jennifer Cernich wrote in a GoFundMe campaign created to help cover his funeral expenses.
 “If you were his friend you were family.”

 She remembered her son as a selfless man who died while “protecting a woman against her ex husband who was stalking her.”